grant-humphries/dev-near-light-rail/README.md

 * [OpenStreetMap](osm.org) (street and trail network)
 * [Oregon Metro's RLIS](http://rlisdiscovery.oregonmetro.gov/) (tax lots, multifamily housing inventory, Outdoor Recreation and Conservation Areas, Urban Growth Boundary, city limits)
 * [TriMet GIS](http://developer.trimet.org/gis/) (rail stations, TriMet Service District boundary)

-for a detailed account of the workflow used to derive these numbers see the README.md document here: https://github.com/grant-humphries/dev-near-light-rail

 Note: See sheet one in this book for source information and an explanation of the statistics.
 Numbers here were derived and are presented in exactly the same way as sheet one with a single key difference.
 The comparison groups (TriMet District, UGB, Nine Biggest Cities) on sheet one include all tax lots (and multi-family housing units) inside the boundary that defines the region, here tax lots that are within walking distance of MAX (and thus comprise the 'Properties in MAX walk shed statistics) are excluded from the comparison groups.